jennybc/happy-git-with-r/22_usage-existing-project-github-last.Rmd

 ## Connect to GitHub

-Initiate the "upstream" or "tracking" relationship by adding a remote.
+Add your GitHub repo as a remote on your local repo.
 Go to *Tools > shell* and do this, substituting the HTTPS or SSH URL for **your GitHub repo**, according to your setup:

         git remote add origin https://github.com/jennybc/myrepo.git

-  * Push and cement the tracking relationship between your GitHub repository and the local repo by pushing and setting the "upstream" remote:
+  * Push and cement the tracking relationship between your local `master` branch and `master` on GitHub:

-        git push -u origin master
+        git push --set-upstream origin master

 ## Confirm the local change propagated to the GitHub remote